Unity-Technologies/ml-agents/docs/Migrating.md

     [curriculum learning documentation](Training-Curriculum-Learning.md)
     for detailed information.
 In summary:
   * Curriculum files for the same environment must now be placed into a folder.
-    Each curriculum file should be named after the brain whose curriculum it specifies.
+    Each curriculum file should be named after the Brain whose curriculum it specifies.
   * `min_lesson_length` now specifies the minimum number of episodes in a lesson and affects reward thresholding.